 DAY 4: MANDALAY – LIFE AT THE SHORES OF THE RIVER

-Set off on an all-day cruise on the Irrawaddy River, stopping first in Sagaing, where myriad pagodas gleam white and gold on the hillside.
+Set off on an all-day cruise on the Irrawaddy River, stopping first in Sagaing, where a myriad of pagodas gleam white and gold on the hillside.
 Take in the view from the Soon U Ponya Shin Pagoda, and observe daily life at a convent and a community school.
 Continue up river to Inwa and hop onto horse carts to visit Nan Myint Tower, Menu Ok-kyaung Monastery and the teak Bagaya Monastery.

 Enjoy lunch on board as we sail to Mingun, home to a massive, unfinished pagoda.
 Watch the sunset over the river on our return to Mandalay.